The Soo in Every Season: Iconic Photos That Prove You’ve Been There

 Whether you’re chasing the emerald and fuchsia glow of the aurora borealis or are a fall colour thrill-seeker with your heart set on the region’s dramatic fall palette, Sault Ste.
 Marie is for you.
-In this Northern Ontario city, winter provides serenity in the snow or quintessential full-adrenaline sports.
+In this Northern Ontario city, winter provides serenity in the snow or a quintessential full-adrenaline adventure.
 In spring and summer, world-class biking trails and the abundance of paddling opportunities reign.

 1. Look Up: Aurora Borealis Over Lake Superior

 There’s lots to see in the Soo, but don’t forget to look up!
 Sault Ste.
 Marie’s northern latitude and lack of light pollution make it a premier destination for aurora hunting in Ontario.
-The aurora borealis can be visible from the city, but the shores of Lake Superior or Gros Cap offer a front-row seat to the dancing ribbons of light.
+When conditions align, the aurora borealis can be visible from the city, but the shores of Lake Superior or Gros Cap offer a front-row seat to the dancing ribbons of light.
 White and pale colours can usually be seen with the naked eye, but for a dramatic "bucket list" image, take a photo in night mode on your smartphone.
 Check out Paula Trus' tips for capturing the northern lights.

 Sault Ste.
 Marie sits on the traditional territory of the Anishinaabe people at the heart of Turtle Island.
-Attending a local pow wow is a profound way to experience the vibrant regalia, drum songs, and traditions of the Anishinaabe people that have shaped this region for millennia.
-The Grand Entry is a breathtaking array of sound, colour, and movement.
-Look to the Batchewana First NationGarden River First Nation for dates, including the Gathering at the Rapids.
+Attending a local pow wow is a profound way to experience the vibrant regalia, drum songs, and traditions of the Anishinaabe people that have shaped this region since time immemorial.
+Together, they create a breathtaking array of sound, colour, and movement.
+Look to the Batchewana First Nation for events and dates, and don't miss the chance to attend the annual Gathering at the Rapids Pow Wow.

 Aerial View of Agawa Canyon